skilfoy/bhp/README.md

 # bhp
 Credits to:

-Black Hat Python
-2nd Edition
+Black Hat Python, 2nd Edition
 by Justin Seitz and Tim Arnold
 No Starch Press